 Cloud Platform Best Practices

 a.
-Terra was designed by the Broad Institute and MIT and leverages commercial cloud infrastructure(s, multiple options), and features a complete interactive Python3 environment in a notebook structure (much like Jupyter)
+Terra was designed by the Broad Institute and MIT and leverages comercial cloud infrastructure(s, multiple options), and features a complete interactive Python3 environment in a notebook structure (much like Jupyter)

 i.
 If unfamiliar with Cloud computing, Google offers an excellent introduction to the lingo here, covering the basics of what is a project, bucket, container, and other key concepts to know moving forward

 ii.
 Terra-specific examples were put together by the AMP-PD team here

 iii.
 Some basics on how to move files between the cloud infrastructure can be found in this handy cheat sheet

 iv.
 Google’s best practices on naming, data storage, and data management can be found here